physicsml/physicsml-archive/develop/content/News/kits-mlmbp.md

 Title: Workshop in Machine Learning and Many-Body Physics at KITS
 Date: 2017-07-04 20:00
 Tags: quantum mechanics, neural nets, machine learning, many-body physics
+Authors: Roger Melko
-Summary: KITS Beijing hosts a workshop in Machine Learning and Many-Body Physics (June 28 - July 7, 2017)
+Summary: KITS Workshop in Machine Learning and Many-Body Physics (Jun.
+28 - Jul.
+7, 2017)

 The Kavli Institute for Theoretical Sciences at the University of Chinese Acadamy of Sciences presents "Machine Learning and Many-Body Physics", a summer school and workshop.
 The central questions addressed in this workshop are "How is machine learning useful for physics/chemistry ?" and "How can physicists/chemists help with the development of machine learning ?".
 In particular, we will touch on the following topics: